Parsley Energy CEO calls out industry for shale gas flaring

-(Reuters) - The chief executive of shale producer Parsley Energy (PE.N) on Wednesday became the latest executive to call out the industry on its high rate of natural gas flaring in the top U.S. oil field.
+Feb 5 (Reuters) - The chief executive of shale producer Parsley Energy on Wednesday became the latest executive to call out the industry on its high rate of natural gas flaring in the top U.S. oil field.

 Matt Gallagher, chief executive of Permian Basin shale producer Parsley, called natural gas flaring a “black eye” and urged the industry to reduce emissions, during a speech at the NAPE Summit in Houston.